shaonidutta/python-evaluations/README.md

 Bag → ₹500
 Implement it safely using context managers and handle file errors gracefully.
 Submit the GitHub repository link to the code file

+Q: 7
+Write a one-line Python expression (no loops) that generates a list of all integers between 1 and 1000 that are: divisible by 7 or 9, but not both

+and are palindromic numbers (e.g., 121)

+Submit the GitHub repository link to the code file

+Q: 9
+Write a generator prime_generator(n) that yields the first n prime numbers efficiently.

+Write a decorator measure_time that prints how long it takes to generate those primes.

+Submit the GitHub repository link to the code file